 Property in Ibiza

-We always advise our clients to discuss which taxes are applicable for your personal or business situation with your (tax) lawyer.
-They will also ensure all documents are submitted to the corresponding authorities and that taxes are paid in time.
+We always advise our clients to consult a (tax) lawyer to determine which taxes apply to their personal or business situation.
+The lawyer also ensures that all documents are correctly filed with the relevant authorities and that taxes are paid on time.

-Income Tax non-residents (Impuesto sobre la Renta de No Residentes – IRNR)
+Non-Resident Income Tax (Impuesto sobre la Renta de No Residentes – IRNR

-If you own property in Spain you must pay an annual income tax, even if you are not a resident of Spain.
-This annual income tax is called Impuesto sobre la Renta de No Residentes.
-The tax varies depending on whether or not the property is rented out.
+If you own property in Spain, you must pay income tax annually, even if you are not a resident.
+This tax is known as the Impuesto sobre la Renta de No Residentes.
+The tax varies depending on whether the house is rented out or not.

-If you do not wish to rent out your property and you do not have any other source of income in Spain you must pay income tax based on the valor catastral of your property.
-The tax rate is fixed as 19% of approx. 2% of the valor catastral of the property.
+If you do not rent out your house and have no other income source in Spain, you pay income tax based on the Valor Catastral of your house.
+The tax rate is 19% on approximately 2% of the Valor Catastral.

-If you decide to rent out your property and therefore have income, you are obligated by law to declare this income and pay income tax on it.
-If you have no other source of income in Spain you will most likely end up paying a flat rate of 20% of the income that you earn from your property in Ibiza.
-If you do have other sources of income in Spain the taxable base and the tax rates will be determined by your circumstances.
-In most cases maintenance fees, property management costs and other property-related expenses can be deducted from your taxable base.
+If you rent out your house, you must declare this income and pay income tax on it.
+Without other income sources in Spain, you will likely pay a fixed rate of 20% on the income from your property in Ibiza.
+When you have other income sources in Spain, the taxable income and tax rates will be determined based on your individual situation.
+Maintenance costs, property management fees, and other related expenses can usually be deducted from the taxable income.

 Wealth Tax (Impuesto Sobre Patrimonio)